All tools

 What is the 3D wireframe terrain generator?

 This abstract engine tessellates a square plane into an adjustable grid, displaces each vertex with layered sinusoidal noise keyed by your seed, and renders the mesh with triangle-edge wireframes plus optional linear fog matching the backdrop.
-Gentle drift motion sells depth without fluid simulations — orbit framing and PNG export supply retro landscape plates for sci‑fi branding, music visuals, and editorial illustrations.
+Canvas presets or transparent preview, bookmarkable URLs, freezeable drift motion, orbit or auto-spin camera, optional ground shadow, HDR environment loading for pipeline parity, and PNG export supply retro landscape plates for sci‑fi branding, music visuals, and editorial illustrations.

 How to sculpt readable lattice landscapes